tyleretters/nor.the-rn.info/_pages/about.md

 title: About
 permalink: /about
 ---
-Northern Information, LLC is the abstraction of polymath-artist Tyler Etters.
+Northern Information, LLC is the abstraction of artist Tyler Etters.

 My practice incorporates software, electronic music, writing, new media, design, photography, community organizing, and teaching.